rparrett/gymticks/README.md

 - [ ] star a route?
 - [ ] better style for grade/section selector
 - [ ] better style for color selector
-- [ ] display aggregate information about ticks
+- [ ] display more exciting aggregate information about ticks
 - [ ] some sort of animation when modifying, sending, or adding a route
 - [ ] undo button
 - [ ] separate persistent and non-persistent app state
 - [ ] sort grades in numerical ordery
+- [ ] sections and grades need to have some sort of sort order member
+- [ ] sections should be visually distinct (gap) when displayed